NATIONAL FIRST LADIES DAY

 NATIONAL FIRST LADIES DAY HISTORY

-In 2021, National Day Calendar declared National First Ladies Day to be observed on June 2nd, annually.
-June 2nd is the anniversary of Martha Washington’s birthday.
+In 2021, National Day Calendar in cooperation with The National First Ladies Day Commission declared National First Ladies Day to be observed on the last Saturday in April to commemorate the creation of the First Lady in 1789.

 26 April 2031